fish-shell/fish-shell/doc_src/interactive.rst

 By pressing :kbd:`Alt`\ +\ :kbd:`↑` and :kbd:`Alt`\ +\ :kbd:`↓`, a history search is also performed, but instead of searching for a complete commandline, each commandline is broken into separate elements just like it would be before execution, and the history is searched for an element matching that under the cursor.

-History searches are case-insensitive unless the search string contains an uppercase character, and they can be aborted by pressing the escape key.
+History searches are case-insensitive unless the search string contains an uppercase character.
+You can stop a search to edit your search string by pressing :kbd:`Esc` or :kbd:`Page Down`.

 Prefixing the commandline with a space will prevent the entire line from being stored in the history.